Special Situations

 What is the difference between Medicare Advantage and Original Medicare appeals?

 With Original Medicare, your first appeal goes to a Medicare Administrative Contractor.
 With Medicare Advantage, your first appeal goes back to your plan for reconsideration.
 If the plan upholds its denial, an independent review organization automatically reviews it.
-The timelines are also different — MA plans must decide standard appeals within 30 days, while Original Medicare redeterminations take up to 60 days.
+The timelines are also different — an MA plan has 30 calendar days to decide a standard appeal for a service you have not received yet, but 60 calendar days when you are asking it to pay for care already provided (42 CFR 422.590).
+Original Medicare redeterminations take up to 60 days.

 Can I switch to Original Medicare if my MA plan keeps denying claims?